A topic from the subject of Kinetics in Chemistry.

 Significance:

-This experiment provides evidence for the Transition State Theory of Reactions, which states that a reaction proceeds through a high-energy intermediate called the transition state.
-The energy of the transition state determines the rate of the reaction.
+This experiment provides evidence related to the Transition State Theory of Reactions, which postulates that a reaction proceeds through a high-energy intermediate called the transition state.
+The rate of the reaction is determined by the activation energy, which is the energy difference between the reactants and the transition state.
+By varying the temperature, the activation energy can be indirectly determined using the Arrhenius equation.

 Results: